 Let me let you in on two dirty little secrets of blogging.
 First, for every blogger, there is probably a handful of readers.

 That’s right.
 Just because you put a Web log in front of the hundreds of millions of people with Web access worldwide doesn’t mean that most, many or even some of them will read it.
 Hell, they may never know about it.
+One way to make sure your blog will be read by the largest possible audience would be to check out an unlimited web hosting site such as Certa Hosting.
+They can help improve your blog so that it no longer stays at the bottom and instead becomes hugely popular.

 New figures from the Pew Internet and American Life Project bear me out.
 Pew finds two-to-seven percent of adult Internet users write blogs, and only about eleven percent read blogs.